jacobyhsi/TabRAG/README.md

 </p>

 ## Installation

-The following delineates the installation instructions.
+### Enviroment Installation.

 Clone this repository and navigate to it in your terminal.
 Create an environment using a preferred package manager.

 Note: can replace `conda` with `uv`.